OSIPI/osipi.github.io/pages/pages-root-folder/executive-management-board.md

 The **Executive and Management Board (EMB)** of OSIPI is the central body responsible for the execution of the strategic plan and ongoing management of OSIPI.

 The EMB defines a *Roadmap* that sets out deliverables and milestones, monitors its implementation, and reports back to the [ISMRM Perfusion Study Group](https://www.ismrm.org/study-groups/perfusion-mr/) ahead of the annual ISMRM meeting.

+The EMB consists of the OSIPI leadership team and one co-lead for each task force.
+Meetings are held quarterly.

 {:.list-title}
 **Current OSIPI Roadmap**